kundan-2508/Interview-Prep/README.md

 #### **_Arrays_**

 1. Swap alternate
-2. Find unique
-3. Array Intersection
+2. Array Intersection
-4. Pair sum
+3. Pair sum
-5. Triplet sum
+4. Triplet sum
-6. Sort 0's and 1's
+5. Sort 0's and 1's
-7. Maximum and minimum no in an array
+6. Maximum and minimum no in an array
-8. Unique no of occurances
+7. Unique no of occurances

 #### **_Linked List_**